Cecilia Colledge

 Magdalena Cecilia Colledge (28 November 1920 – 12 April 2008) was a British figure skater.
 She was the 1936 Olympic silver medalist, the 1937 World Champion, the 1937–1939 European Champion, and a six-time (1935–1939, 1946) British national champion.

 Colledge is credited as being the first female skater to perform a double jump, as well as being the inventor of both the camel spin and the layback spin.

 Personal life

 Cecilia Colledge grew up in London.
-Her father, Lionel, was a surgeon researching the treatment of throat cancer, and her mother, Margaret, the daughter of Admiral John Brackenbury.
-She had one sibling, a brother named Maule who served in the Royal Air Force and died during World War II.
+Her father, Lionel, was a surgeon researching the treatment of throat cancer, and her mother, Margaret, was the daughter of Admiral John Brackenbury.
+She had one sibling, a brother named Maule who served in the Royal Air Force and died in 1943 during World War II.
+It is believed the cause of his death was a collision with a Lancaster Bomber piloted by David Maltby, who also died in the crash.

 Colledge never married and had no children.
 She died on 12 April 2008 at Mount Auburn Hospital in Cambridge, Massachusetts.